-8.1 Senior Safeguarding Manager (SSM) and Head of Club Safeguarding (HOS)
+Senior Safeguarding Manager (SSM) and Head of Club Safeguarding Officer (HCSO)

-The Senior Safeguarding Manager and Head of Club Safeguarding for the Club have the overall responsibility to oversee and direct the safe provisions of all activities and associated training relating to adults at risk.
+The Senior Safeguarding Manager and Head of Club Safeguarding Officer have the overall responsibility to oversee and direct the safe provisions of all activities and associated training relating to adults at risk.
 A strategic role providing leadership and guidance on all safeguarding matters and relevant legislation, along with implementing safeguarding awareness and best practice across the Club.

-The Senior Safeguarding Manager and Head of Club Safeguarding attend regular safeguarding training and maintain an up to date knowledge base of relevant legislation, regulations and best practice.
+The Senior Safeguarding Manager and Head of

+Club Safeguarding Officer attend regular safeguarding training and maintain an up to date knowledge base of relevant legislation, regulations and best practice.

-8.2 Designated Safeguarding Officers (DSO)
+Designated Safeguarding Officers (DSO)

-The Designated Safeguarding Officers support the Head of Club Safeguarding to pro-actively promote and raise safeguarding awareness, they assist with responding to safeguarding concerns and allegations and are therefore strategically based throughout all Club and Academy activities when required.
+The Designated Safeguarding Officers support the Head of Club Safeguarding Officer to pro-actively promote and raise safeguarding awareness, they assist with responding to safeguarding concerns and allegations and are therefore strategically based throughout all Club and Academy activities when required.

-The HOS will ensure that suitable policies and procedures are in place.
+The HCSO will ensure that suitable policies and procedures are in place.
 Ensuring that all DSO's are appropriately and adequately trained to prevent or aid with the dealing of all safeguarding issues.

-The DSO's will work with the HOS and SSM to support the implementation of the Club's safeguarding policies and procedures.
+The DSO's will work with the HCSO and SSM to support the implementation of the Club's safeguarding policies and procedures.